elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/field_hook.md

 **Type:** `boolean`

 Flag that indicates if the field value is changing.
-If you have set the [`valuechangedebouncetime`](use_field.md#valuechangedebouncetime) to `0`, then this state is the same as the `isValidating` state.
-But if you have increased the `valuechangedebouncetime` time, then you will have a minimum value changing time.
+If you have set the [`valueChangeDebounceTime`](use_field.md#valuechangedebouncetime) to `0`, then this state is the same as the `isValidating` state.
+But if you have increased the `valueChangeDebounceTime` time, then you will have a minimum value changing time.
 This is useful if you want to display your validation errors after a certain amount of time has passed.

 ## Handlers